Protea cynaroides (L.) L.

 Bloom Time: Summer to winter

-Protea cynaroides is a woody shrub with thick stems and large dark green, glossy leaves, up to 6.6 feet (2 m) tall.
-The “flowers” of Protea cynaroides are actually composite flower heads with a collection of flowers in the center, surrounded by large colorful bracts.
-The flowerheads are up to 12 inches (30 cm) in diameter.
+Protea cynaroides is a woody shrub with thick stems and large, glossy, dark green leaves.
+It grows up to 6.6 feet (2 m) tall.
+The "flowers" are actually composite flower heads with a collection of flowers in the center, surrounded by large colorful bracts.
+The flower heads are up to 12 inches (30 cm) in diameter.
 The color of the bracts varies from a creamy white to a deep crimson, but the soft pale pink bracts with a silvery sheen are the most prized.

 How to Grow and Care